Asynchronous architecture without queues

 dotnet new web

-2. Run the project, dotnet run
+file - Run the project,

 using System.Threading.Channels;